Firewise USA Recognition Process

 Form a board/committee that’s comprised of residents and other applicable wildfire stakeholders.
 Consider inviting the local fire department, elected officials, emergency managers, and if applicable, the HOA, Neighborhood Association, or property management company to participate.
 This group will collaborate on developing the site’s risk reduction priorities, develop a multi-year action plan based on the risk assessment and oversee the completion of the annual renewal requirements needed to retain an “in good standing” status.

-3. Action Plan
+3. Develop an Action Plan

 Action plans are a prioritized list of risk reduction projects/investments for the participating site, along with suggested homeowner actions and education activities that participants will strive to complete annually, or over a period of multiple years.
 Action plans are developed by the board/committee and need updating at least every three years.

-4. Educational Outreach
+4. Conduct Educational Outreach

 Each participating site is required to have a minimum of one wildfire risk reduction educational outreach event, or related activity annually.
-Visit the program’s portal to get ideas and suggestions for planning a successful educational outreach activity for your residents.
+Examples of educational outreach from the Firewise USA application and renewal form include:

-5. Wildfire Risk Reduction Investment
+5. Make a Wildfire Risk Reduction Investment

 At a minimum, each site is required to invest the equivalent of $24.14 per dwelling unit* in wildfire risk reduction actions annually (the rate is based on the 2017 annual National Hourly Volunteer Rate; which is updated every year in April when the new amount is published).
 Find a wide range of qualifying expenditures (contractor costs, rental equipment), volunteer activities, grants, etc., that can be used in meeting the investment in the portal’s Risk Reduction Investment section.
 Residents completing select home modifications, along with any qualifying work performed at their home and in the adjacent home ignition zones can contribute related hours and/or costs towards meeting the sites collective investment amount.

-*Calculating the number of dwelling units for use with the risk reduction investment formula: There must be a minimum of 8 individual single family dwelling units within the site’s identified boundary.
+*Calculating the number of dwelling units for use with the risk reduction investment formula: There must be a minimum of 8 individual single-family dwelling units within the site’s identified boundary.
 The number of dwelling units within the site applying for recognition must be included in the application.
 For definition purposes, a dwelling unit is a household/residence built for occupancy by one person, a family, or roommates, including mobile homes and cabins; and for multi-family residential occupancies (i.e. duplexes, and other types of attached housing).
 An apartment building with 10 units would be considered ten dwelling units.
 Each individual participating site is limited to less than 2,500 individual dwelling units within their identified boundary.
 Multiple sites can be located within a single large master-planned community/HOA.
 The Firewise USA™ program is designed for residential occupancies where residents actively participate in reducing the wildfire risk where they live; it is not a program for every occupancy type, or an entire town, city or county.
 Contact NFPA if you have questions about your area’s eligibility.

 FIRESafe MARIN will help you prepare your application, and can manage the application and renewal process for you.
 You may start an application at any point in the overall process by creating a site profile in the Firewise USA™ portal.
-Once all the criteria has been completed, the electronic application can be submitted.
+Once all the criteria have been completed, the electronic application can be submitted.
 State liaisons will approve applications, with final processing completed by the National Fire Protection Association (NFPA).